haggen/hindsight/README.md

 > <https://hindsight.crz.li>

-**Hindsight** is a retrospective board for Scrum practitioners.
+**Hindsight** is a real-time retrospective board for small teams.

 - 👉 Free, open-source and hosted on the edge.
-- 🖼️ Clean and focused design (you can check it out on [Figma](https://www.figma.com/file/6SbO2KH3lDlHjgg8RZcwPA/Hindsight?node-id=1%3A144&t=Np6HYeUHQLPBjCTE-4)).
+- 🖼️ Clean and focused design.
+You can check it out on [Figma](https://www.figma.com/file/6SbO2KH3lDlHjgg8RZcwPA/Hindsight?node-id=1%3A144&t=Np6HYeUHQLPBjCTE-4)).
 - 🔒 No back-end.
-Data is encrypted and shared directly between connected browsers.
+Data is encrypted and shared directly between connected browsers using WebRTC.
-- ⏰ Built-in Timer and 🎵 Music player.
+- 🍀 No sign-up.
+Invite others by sharing the URL.

 ## Development

 This web application is built using [Parcel](https://parceljs.org).
-Node.js v18+ is recommended.
+Node.js v20+ is recommended.

 To install the dependencies: